Linear Barcode ActiveX Control & DLL

 XtoYRatio 3 The X multiple height of individual cells; default = 3, usually 2 to 4 times the NarrowBarCM (X).

-IDAutomation recommends using default values for all properties, unless requirements dictate otherwise.
+IDAutomation recommends using default values for all properties unless requirements dictate otherwise.

-Name Default Description
+Property Name Default Property Description

 ApplyTilde False When set to "True", the format ~d??? may be used to specify the ASCII code of the character to be encoded.
 Commonly used ASCII codes are ~d009 which is a tab function and ~d013 which is a return function.